-Mutations in 3 genes linked to autism spectrum disordersApril 4th, 2012 in Autism spectrum disorders /
+Mutations in 3 genes linked to autism spectrum disordersApril 4, 2012 in Medicine & Health / Autism spectrum disorders

 Mutations in three new genes have been linked to autism, according to new studies including one with investigators at Mount Sinai School of Medicine.
 All three studies include lead investigators of the Autism Sequencing Consortium (ASC).
 The findings, in a trio of papers revealing new genetic targets in autism, are published in the April 4th online issue of the journal Nature.
 The studies provide new insights into important genetic changes and the many biological pathways that lead to autism spectrum disorders (ASD).

 Gene mutations are glitches in DNA which can put you at risk for a particular disease.
 The genes with mutations identified in the studies CHD8, SNC2A, and KATNAL2 were discovered with a new state-of-the-art genomics technology known as exome sequencing, where all protein coding regions of the genome, called the exome, are analyzed.
 The researchers say that with further characterization of the genes and sequencing of genes in thousands of families, they will be able to develop novel therapeutics and preventive strategies for autism.